 Everyone would like to avoid situations that create troubles and sorrows.
 But alas, sorrow is a part of life.
 There is no getting around it, no escaping it.

-But Yahuwah Elohim [the LORD God] offers the gift of His Holy Spirit to His children as the Comforter (John 14:16,26).
+But Yahuwah Elohim [the Hebrew name for the LORD God], He offers the gift of His Holy Spirit to His children as the Comforter (John 14:16,26).
 The Holy Spirit is especially close to comfort us whenever we experience sorrow.

-When we become a child of Yahuwah by being born-again, then the Holy Spirit becomes our “very present help” in our times of trouble and distress.
-The Holy Spirit is available to help us in all our troubles and difficulties, and to remind us of Father’s love for us (Psalms 46:1; 2Corinthians 1:4; Romans 5:5).
+When we become a child of Yahuwah [the heavenly Father] by being born-again, then the Holy Spirit becomes our “very present help” in our times of trouble and distress.
+The Holy Spirit is available to help us in all our troubles and difficulties, and to remind us of Father’s love for us (Psalms 46:1 and 2Corinthians 1:3-4 and Romans 5:5).

 When we experience sorrow, grief, or distress of any kind, there is a certain kind of brokenness within us at that moment.
-If we are troubled, and filled with grief, despair, and sighing, then we are as a “broken vessel” (Psalms 31), just as King David described.
+If we are troubled, and filled with grief, despair, and sighing, then we are as a “broken vessel” (see Psalms 31), just as King David described.

 The soft, tender-hearted-ness that results from our sorrows is like a magnet to the Holy Spirit.
 When we are in sorrowful situations, that is the moment when the Holy Spirit is very near to us; that is the moment when we most need the Comforter!
 It is the moment when we should acknowledge our helplessness, and be open and willing to receive the Holy Spirit’s whispers of comfort and guidance.

 Many of us, whenever we experience a deep, distressing sorrow, our thoughts will often go right to a prayer — a prayer for help and mercy.
 This impression to pray is from the Holy Spirit!